Many companies track their employees in the field. Few do so in a legally compliant manner.

 GDPR Documentation Ready for Any Audit

-Having a proper geolocation policy is not enough — you must also be able to demonstrate it in the event of an inspection by the Data Protection Authority or an employee’s appeal.
+Having a proper geolocation policy is not enough — you must also be able to demonstrate compliance in the event of an audit by the Data Protection Authority or an employee’s appeal.
 With GeoTapp, the necessary documentation is already built into the system.
 The consent form is digitally signed upon the employee’s onboarding and automatically archived.
 The processing register updates automatically.
 Geolocation data is retained for the periods required by law and automatically deleted upon expiry.

-You don’t need a dedicated DPO to manage all this — GeoTapp has been designed for SMEs that don’t have an in-house legal department.
+You don’t need a dedicated DPO to manage all this — GeoTapp has been designed for SMEs without an in-house legal department.
 The default settings are already compliant with the Italian GDPR, and the system automatically generates the documentation you need to demonstrate that compliance.
 It’s the difference between being compliant ‘on paper’ and being able to prove it in ten minutes if someone asks you to.

 n